Triple Crown of Brazilian Football: International

-Santos Futebol Clube won the three most important competitions for Brazilian clubs in 1962.
-In that year, it won the Campeonato Paulista, the Copa Libertadores da América and the Taça Brasil (in 2010, Taça Brasil was unified to the Campeonato Brasileiro).
-The team even won the 1962 Intercontinental Cup.
+Santos won the three most important competitions for Brazilian clubs in 1962.
+In that year, it won the Campeonato Paulista, the Copa Libertadores and the Taça Brasil (which, along with the Torneio Roberto Gomes Pedrosa, was recognized as an edition of the Campeonato Brasileiro in 2010).
+The team also won the 1962 Intercontinental Cup.

-In 1963, Santos did not win the state championship, but won the Torneio Rio-São Paulo and the other 3 competitions won in the previous year.
+In 1963, Santos did not win the Campeonato Paulista, but won the Torneio Rio-São Paulo and the other 3 competitions won in the previous year.

-In 1981, Flamengo won Carioca, Libertadores and Intercontinental Cup.
+In 1981, Flamengo won the Campeonato Carioca, the Copa Libertadores and the Intercontinental Cup.

-In 1992, São Paulo won Paulista, Libertadores and Intercontinental Cup.
+In 1992, São Paulo won the Campeonato Paulista, the Copa Libertadores and the Intercontinental Cup.
 The following year, despite winning nothing statewide or nationally, the team won four international titles: in addition to the last two, the Supercopa Libertadores and the Recopa Sul-Americana.
-In 2005, the São Paulo team would repeat the feat of 1992, but now winning the FIFA Club World Cup.
+In 2005, São Paulo would repeat the feat of 1992, but now winning the FIFA Club World Cup.

-Flamengo's run in 2019 brought them three important trophies, although they were not all won on a domestic level: the state championship, Campeonato Carioca, the Campeonato Brasileiro, and the Copa Libertadores.
-Flamengo was only the second Brazilian club after Santos in 1962 to achieve this kind of Triple Crown.
+Flamengo's run in 2019 brought them three important trophies, although they were not all won on a domestic level: the Campeonato Carioca, the Campeonato Brasileiro, and the Copa Libertadores.
+Flamengo was only the second Brazilian club after Santos in 1962 to achieve this kind of treble.
 The following season, Palmeiras were crowned winners of the Campeonato Paulista, Copa do Brasil and Copa Libertadores.